ImperialCollegeLondon/pnflow/src/script/README.md

 # Compiling codes

-To compile, open a terminal in the upper most directory, where `src` and `thirdparty` folders are located, and run:
+To compile, open a terminal in the upper most directory, where `src` and `pkgs` folders are located, and run:

  `make -j`